aws-amplify/amplify-category-api/CONTRIBUTING.md

 ?
 Add issue references (e.g. "fix #123", "re #123".): <issue number if exists>
 ```

 While making a commit, for the question `What is the scope of this change`, enter the name of the package that received the major codebase changes.
-Note that the package name under the `packages/amplify-cli` folder is actually `cli`.

 If the git commit directly addressed certain github issues, add the issue references after the `Add issue references` prompt.
 However, it is NOT required to search through all the github issues to find the ones that might be relevant and reference them in your commit.

 ### Git Hooks

-You will notice the extra actions carried out when you run the `git commit` or `git push` commands on this monorepo, that's because the following git hooks are configured using [husky](https://github.com/typicode/husky/tree/master) (you can see them in the root [package.json](https://github.com/aws-amplify/amplify-cli/blob/1afda97bf93e3a00b2899ebfbf27c50e6f10bac3/package.json#L58) file):
+You will notice the extra actions carried out when you run the `git commit` or `git push` commands on this monorepo, that's because the following git hooks are configured using [husky](https://github.com/typicode/husky/tree/master) (you can see them in the root [package.json](https://github.com/aws-amplify/amplify-category-api/blob/main/package.json) file):

 ```json
 "husky": {